 Typical journey costs around the centre of Hanoi are about 15,000 VND.
 Just negotiate a price with the rider in advance (pro tip: always get on and off the bike from the left side and you’re much less likely to get burned by the exhaust!).

 There’s no Uber in Vietnam but the Singapore based alternative, Grab is just as good.
 It lets you book taxis as well as motorbike taxis and crucially lets you see the fare upfront.
 There’s a small service charge for using the app but it’s usually worth it when you know you’re getting a fair price.
-Sign up and use the referral code GRABF1SPECTATOR to get a discount on your first trip.
+Download the app and sign up using the referral code GRABF1SPECTATOR to get a discount on your first trip.

 ..for the Grand Prix